A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Application of the Bayesian framework

-\paragraph*{Generalized IC.} Similar to the described procedure above, the surrogate-based Bayesian calibration offers insight into the posterior distributions of modeling parameters for the Stokes--Darcy model with the \textit{Generalized IC} (\Cref{fig:postrior_gic}).
-The posterior distribution of uncertain parameters follows a multivariate Gaussian distribution.
-As opposed to the \textit{Classical IC}, the interface location $\Gamma$ for this interface condition shows a slightly wider distribution.
-This observation is in accordance with the findings in the sensitivity analysis, i.e., the exact position of interface does not influence the overall system behavior in comparison to the \textit{Classical IC}.
+Similar to the procedure described above, the surrogate-based Bayesian calibration offers insight into the posterior distributions of modeling parameters for the Stokes--Darcy model with the \textit{Generalized IC} (Figure~\ref{fig:postrior_gic}).
+As opposed to the \textit{Classical IC}, the interface location $\gamma$ for this coupling condition shows a slightly wider distribution.
+This observation indicates that the exact position of interface does not influence the overall system behavior in comparison to the \textit{Classical IC}.